kesteckb/COMSM-SEGP/SystemImplementation/README.md

 ## Overview

 In our single page application, we chose to use the MEAN stack.
 MEAM stands for MongoDB, Express, Angular and Node.js.
 In the MEAN stack, Angular handles the front-end clientside application, MongoDB handles the backend database, and Node.js and Express handle the middle tier server.
-Specifically, Express handles services and gets data from the database, and node.js provides a runtime environment.
+Specifically, Express handles services and getting data from the database, and node.js provides a runtime environment.

 ![Structure of a MEAN stack](mean-stack.png)